350 years maritime history

 The former National Maritime Warehouse, designed by Daniël Stalpaert in 1656, since decades houses Het Scheepvaartmuseum (The National Maritime Museum).

-After a 4 year renovation with among others the famous glass dome, the monumental building now meets todays requirements, while maintaining the authentic character.
+With among others the famous glass dome, the monumental building now meets todays requirements, while maintaining the authentic character.

-However, there is never a ‘wayfinding overkill’; the visitor is guided in an almost natural and self-evident way along the Dutch naval heroes such as Michiel de Ruyter, Tromp, Bestevaer and Willem Barentz.
+Through these wayfinding elements visitors are guided in an almost natural and self-evident way along the Dutch naval heroes such as Michiel de Ruyter, Tromp, Bestevaer and Willem Barentz.